-For the 50 years of the existence of the Women's Club of New Seabury, PHILANTROPY has been a guiding force.
+For the 51 years of the existence of the Women's Club of New Seabury, PHILANTHROPY has been a guiding force.

-We have one major fundraiser event each year in the fall.
-In 2018 it was held in November and was called the "We Care" Giving Fair.
-Since 2008, WCNS has donated over $173,000 to charities that help feed the community in need.
+Traditionally we have one major fundraiser event each year in the fall.
+In 2019 it was held in November and was called the "We Care" Giving Fair.
+Since 2008, WCNS has donated over $200,000 to our beneficiaries.
+Most are charities that help feed the community in need.

 Also, an annual scholarship is awarded each year to the Mashpee Scholarship Foundation Trust.
 Each year the Trust awards a female graduate from the Mashpee School system who has been accepted to a college or vocational program to pursue advanced studies following graduation.